purescript/documentation/language/Type-Classes.md

 -- [Some,(Arbitrary 1),(Contents 2.0 "Three")]
 ```

-Note that the `show` output string can be copy-pasted to reconstruct the original data.
-This is a good oportunity to emphasize how `newtype` deriving simply reuses the instance of the underlying type.
-In the case of `show`, this means omitting printing the wrapper.
+The `Show` type class is most often used for debugging data, so the output of most `Show` instances can be copy-pasted back into a PureScript source file to reconstruct the original data.
+The `Show` instance we created by deriving `Generic` and then using `genericShow` follows this convention.

+This is a good opportunity to emphasize how newtype deriving is different from instances derived by the compiler or through the `Generic` type class.
+In the examples below, notice how the instance derived through `Generic` includes the newtype constructor `Score`, but the newtype-derived instance simply reuses the underlying `Show` instance for `Int` and therefore does not include the constructor:

 ```purs
 import Effect.Console (logShow)